shiny/adonis-resque/README.md

 ```

 > [!TIP]
-> You can and should run multi process schedules, only the leader would execute the cron job.
+> You can and should run multi process schedules.
+> Not all schedules will enquene the cron job,
+> only the leader do, even in the different machines.
+> For more informations, see node-resque leader scheduler: https://github.com/actionhero/node-resque?tab=readme-ov-file#job-schedules

+## Demonstration
-## Send Mail Job: a Basic Demonstration
+### Send Mail Job

 In Adonis Documentation, they use bullmq as mail queueing example.
 But if we wanna use `adonis-resque` for `mail.sendLater`, how to do?